mia-platform/documentation/docs/fast_data/runtime_management/secure_access.md

 ## Control Plane Configuration

-Let's start by selecting the `Control Plane With Access Control` application from the Marketplace, under the applications tab.
+Let's start by selecting the `Fast Data Control Plane With Access Control` application from the Marketplace, under the applications tab.

 Then proceed step by step with the creation of the needed services, endpoints and collections.
 Once finalized, all those resources should appear in the different Console section.